3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 ---
 title: Open Source DRTM with TrenchBoot.
 Landing Zone validation.
 abstract: When you already know what is TrenchBoot, what is DRTM and how we
           enable it on AMD processors, we can move on to practice.
-Today, I will show you how to configure all components and verify first project's requirements.
+I will show you how to configure all components and verify first project's requirements.
-cover: /covers/
+cover: /covers/trenchboot-logo.png
 author: piotr.kleinschmidt
 layout: post
 published: false